raspberrypilearning/testing-vision/en/step_5.md

 --- task ---

-Use the ID you have just copied to complete this URL, inserting it in place of `[IMAGE ID]`:
+Use the ID you have just copied to complete this URL, insert it in place of `[IMAGE ID]`:

 ```
 https://drive.google.com/uc?export=download&id=[IMAGE ID]